javadebadi/ML-portfolio/README.md

 ##### Emails:     javad.ebadi.1990@gmail.com, javadebadi@ipm.ir, javad.ebadi@cern.ch
 ##### Telegram:   [@javadebadi1990](https://t.me/javadebadi1990)
 ##### Skype:      javad.ebadi.abd

+##### Description: This rope is a portfolio for data science and machine learning.
+I started to build this portfolio since August 15, 2019.
+My goal is to show what I know and what I can do as data scientist.
+A brief description of projects are presented in this page, for further explanation of each project, you can look at  the notebook by clicking on the links.
+I will be happy to have your feedback.
 ---

 I create a portfolio for data science and machine learning.